Lectures on LHC Physics: Higgs physics

 \subsubsection{Signatures}

-To discuss the Higgs production for example in gluon fusion we would normally need to know how to deal with gluons inside the incoming protons, how to parameterize the phase space of the Higgs decay products, and how to kinematically distinguish interesting events from others.
+Different Higgs production and decay processes are not only important for the Higgs discovery, they also allow us to test many properties of the recently discovered new particle.
+Many aspects of such measurements go beyond our knowledge of hadron collider physics and QCD.
+For example to discuss the Higgs production in gluon fusion we would normally need to know how to deal with gluons inside the incoming protons, how to parameterize the phase space of the Higgs decay products, and how to kinematically distinguish interesting events from the rest.
 All of this we will piece by piece introduce in Section~\ref{sec:qcd_dy}.
-In contrast, throughout the following sections on Higgs production at the LHC we will limit ourselves to some very basic phenomenological features and postpone any discussion on how to compute these features.
+On the other hand, we can try to understand the LHC capabilities in Higgs physics already at this point.
+In the following sections on Higgs production at the LHC we will therefore limit ourselves to some very basic phenomenological features and postpone any discussion on how to compute these features.

-Without knowing any theoretical particle physics we can discuss the main feature or problem of hadron collider physics: there is no such thing as a signal without a background.
-More precisely, there is no kinematic configuration which is unique to a signal event and cannot appear as an unlucky combination of uninteresting Standard Model or QCD processes and detector effects.
-This implies that any LHC measurement will always be a \underline{statistics exercise} in some kind of event counting combined with a probability estimate on the signal nature of a given event.

 The first quantity we can compute and analyze at colliders is the total number of events expected from a certain production process in a given time interval.
-This number of events is the product of the proton--proton LHC luminosity measured in inverse femtobarns, the total production cross section measured in femtobarns, and the detection efficiency measured in per-cent.
-In other words, a predicted event event rate it is split into a collider-specific number describing the initial state, a process-specific number describing the physical process, and a detector-specific efficiency for each particle in the final state.
+For example for our current Higgs studies the event numbers in different Higgs production and decay channels are the crucial input.
+Such a number of events is the product of the proton--proton LHC luminosity measured in inverse femtobarns, the total production cross section measured in femtobarns, and the detection efficiency measured in per-cent.
+In other words, a predicted event rate it is split into a collider--specific number describing the initial state, a process--specific number describing the physical process, and a detector--specific efficiency for each particle in the final state.

-The latter is the easiest number to deal with: over the sensitive region of the detector, the fiducial volume, the detection efficiency is a set of numbers depending on the nature of the detected particle and its energy.
+The latter is the easiest number to deal with: over the sensitive region of the detector, the \underline{fiducial volume}, the detection efficiency is a set of numbers depending on the nature of the detected particle and its energy.
 This number is very good for muons, somewhere between 90\% and 100\%, and less than 1/3 for tau leptons.
 Other particles typically range somewhere in between.